gnachman/iterm2-website/source/_includes/3.5/documentation-session-title.md

 ### Elements

-A menu in **Preferences > Profiles > General** labeled **Title** allows you to select the elements that will appear in the session title.
+A menu in **Settings > Profiles > General** labeled **Title** allows you to select the elements that will appear in the session title.
 The first three options are mutually exclusive.

 #### Session Name